GBN-DBP/ocrd-gbn/README.md

   "Image preprocessing",
   "Layout analysis"
  ],
- "description": "Binarizes the input images using deep learning", "steps": [
+ "description": "Binarizes the input page images by predicting their foreground pixels and saving it as a PAGE-XML AlternativeImage", "steps": [
   "preprocessing/optimization/binarization",
   "layout/analysis"